-Public transportation for nine months is approximately \$714.
+Public transportation for nine months is approximately \$850.
 This amount is based upon the current \$2.00 fare.

-For personal expenses and recreation, the amount allowed for the academic year is \$2,673.
+For personal expenses and recreation, the amount allowed for the academic year is \$2706.
 This figure includes the allowance to be used for lunch at school.
+Room and Board expenses include an allowance of \$1,500.

 III.
-Living Costs for Independent Students
+Living Costs for Students Living Away from Home

-If you are a single, independent student who commutes to college, you should expect to spend approximately \$4,555 for rent and utilities and \$2,416 for food (including lunch) for the nine-month academic year.
-Personal expenses for a single-person family during this period total approximately \$3,442.
+If you are a single, independent student who commutes to college, you should expect to spend approximately \$7,425 for rent and utilities and \$2,776 for food (including lunch) for the nine-month academic year.
+Public transportation for nine months is approximately \$850.
+This amount is based upon the current \$2.00 fare.
+Personal expenses for a single-person family during this period total approximately \$3,676.